Remote teams are here to stay and only going to continue to grow in use so the key for business owners and managers is how to lead a remote team!

 In this podcast episode I dive into the

 Remote work teams are the way of the future and leading them well comes down to a few keys.
-I’m a firm believer in the importance of and value in communication when leading remote teams.
+I'm a firm believer in the importance of and value in communication when leading remote teams.
+Also, learn how to Interview a team remotely during this crisis time.

 I've said it before, communication makes or breaks personal relationships...and business relationships!
 Especially in this day and age of increasingly remote work teams, communication becomes paramount.
 It is also DIFFERENT with remote teams!